discord-gungnir/core/README.md

 ```

 You should then be able to call your command using `/mycommand`.\
-IMPORTANT: you need to add commands BEFORE creating the client.
+IMPORTANT: you need to add commands BEFORE creating the client.\
+The `@defineCommand` decorator also needs to be called after all other decorators, and as such should be on top of the other decorators.

 ### Command arguments
 The `@usage` decorator is used to define what arguments the command uses.